demmonico/terra-compose/README.md

     tfvars: "nonprod"                   # [optional, workspace name will be used if skip OR ask, could be "-" for skipping tfvars attaching]
     tfversion: "x.x.x"                  # [optional, from the default section will be used if omitted]
     hooks:                              # [optional, scripts or commands to run before/after TF init or action in any combination]
-      before_tf_init: "run any bash script or command"
+      before_tf_init:       "run any bash script or command on host"
-      after_tf_init:  "run any bash script or command"
+      after_tf_init:        "run any bash script or command on host"
+      before_all:           "run any bash script or command on host"
-      before_action:  "run any bash script or command"
+      after_all:            "run any bash script or command on host"
-      after_action:   "run any bash script or command"
+      before_container_run: "run any bash script or command in container"
 ```

 ### Example